Grunticus03/ElasticMARC/README.md

 **http.port:**  Set to port for REST API to listen on.
 Default is 9600.
 **(Optional) Log.level:**  Uncomment and set to desired level.
 Trace is most detailed but very chatty.
 Debug is usually sufficient for troubleshooting.
 5. Open root\config\jvm.options and modify the following:
-**-Xms1g** – This determines the initial amount of RAM consumed by the Logstash JVM.
+**-Xms1g** â€“ This determines the initial amount of RAM consumed by the Logstash JVM.
 **-Xmx1g** - This determines the max amount of RAM consumed by the Logstash JVM.
 *   Xms and Xmx should be set to the same size.
 If they are not, you may experience performance issues.
 These values represent the amount of RAM the Logstash JVM will allocate.
 For the purposes of this guide, 1GB is sufficient.
 6. Open root\config\pipelines.yml and modify the following:
 **Path.config:** Set this to the location of /root/config/pipelines/dmarcpipeline.yml.
 Do not use a drive letter, use forward slashes in path, and preserve double quotes around the path.
-*   (Optional) If you’d like to implement Beats data ingesting, you can uncomment the second set of pipeline values that are preconfigured for this purpose.
+*   (Optional) If youâ€™d like to implement Beats data ingesting, you can uncomment the second set of pipeline values that are preconfigured for this purpose.
 7. Open root\config\pipelines\dmarcpipeline.yml and modify the following:
 **Line 3 id =>** This is a cosmetic tag assigned to this portion of the ingest pipeline.
 I recommend setting it to the folder you will be ingesting the DMARC XML files.
 Preserve double quotes around value.
 This is visible in the Pipeline Monitor if you configure the X-Pack plugin
 **Line 4 path =>** This is the folder that Logstash will monitor for files to ingest.
 Use forward slashes in path, preserve double quotes around value, ensure you set to *.xml after the folder path.
-**Line 95 hosts =>** This is the servername:port that Logstash will send the data to once it’s been processed.
+**Line 95 hosts =>** This is the servername:port that Logstash will send the data to once itâ€™s been processed.
 Preserve the brackets and double quotes around the value.
 **Line 98 template =>** This is the location of the Elasticsearch template that is used to configure the fields for each event.
 Use drive letter, use forward slashes in path, and preserve quotes around value.
 8. (Optional) If implementing Beats, open root\config\pipelines\beatspipeline.yml and modify the following:
-**Line 12 hosts =>** This is the servername:port that Logstash will send the data to once it’s been processed.
+**Line 12 hosts =>** This is the servername:port that Logstash will send the data to once itâ€™s been processed.
 Preserve the brackets and double quotes around the value.
 *   Logstash does not have a service installer, we will utilize NSSM to create a service for Logstash.
 In the following steps, root refers to the location that NSSM has been extracted to.
 9. Open an administrative CMD prompt and enter the following command:
 Root\win64\nssm.exe install Logstash